Tygs/ayo/README.md

     run.all(zzz(), zzz(), zzz())
 ```

-And you can cancel all tasks running this scope with by calling `run.cancel()`.
+And you can cancel all tasks running in this scope with by calling `run.cancel()`.

 Learn more in the dedicated part of the documentation.